finos-labs/Voxura/README.md

 (You can see the code for this in the 'First POC' folder in this repo.)

+Here is a screenshot of the WPF demo:

 ## Roadmap

 1. (75% done) Voxura.Core - the core functionality of Voxura, for embeddig scenarios: